biocore/qiime/doc/tutorials/doc_sra_submission.rst

 Run the following command::

-	process_sra_submission.py -s sff_files -e experiment.txt -r greengenes_unaligned.fasta-OTUs_at_0.05.fasta -u submission_second_stage.txt -p sra_parameters.txt -o sra_out
+	process_sra_submission.py -s sff_files -e experiment.txt -r greengenes_unaligned.fasta-OTUs_at_0.05.fasta -u submission.txt -p sra_parameters.txt -o sra_out

-This produces a tar archive of per-sample SFF files, :file:`experiment.xml`, :file:`run.xml`, and :file:`submission_second_stage.xml` from the input files.
+This produces a tar archive of per-sample SFF files, :file:`experiment.xml`, :file:`run.xml`, and :file:`submission.xml` from the input files.
 The list of commands that were actually run is available in the log file that in the top-level ``sra_out/`` directory.

+Users who wish to bypass the human screening step (which occupies at least 2/3 of the total runtime of ``process_sra_submission.py``) can achieve this by not passing ``-r greengenes_unaligned.fasta-OTUs_at_0.05.fasta``.
+This is useful, for example, when analyzing soil data which is unlikely to have human contaminants in high abundance.

 Notes regarding individual steps of the SRA submission process